 Pr.
 Sanae Achour is the head of the Pharmacology – Toxicology Laboratory Department at the University Hospital “CHU Hassan II” in Fez and the director of the Biomedical and Translational Research Laboratory at the University Sidi Mohamed Ben Abdellah (USMBA).
-After obtaining her medical degree in 2004, she specialized in toxicology in Limoges and Angers.
+After obtaining her medical degree in 2004, she specialized in toxicology in Morocco's Poison Control and Pharmacovigilance Centre, with further training at the Limoges and Angers university hospitals.
 In 2015, she obtained her PhD in medical sciences from the Ibn Tofail University (Kenitra, Morocco) with a thesis entitled, “Poisoning in children in Morocco: analysis of the situation since 1980 and strategy to reduce mortality”.
 She is currently the president of the Moroccan Society of Clinical and Analytical Toxicology (SMTCA, www.smtca.ma).

 Pr.
 Achour has participated extensively in teamwork on poisoning events, such as the International Consensus Group on the Terminology of the Clinical Consequences of Scorpion Bite and a randomized controlled trial against placebo of an equine antivenom F(ab’)2 for envenomation’s scorpion treatment.
 As the director of the Pharmacology – Toxicology Laboratory Department at CHU Hassan II, she has developed and validated clinical and analytical toxicology methods.